PGA History of Golf

 Establishment of the PGA

-The Professional Golfers' Association of America was then formally launched on April 10 of the same year (1916) with 35 chartered members and Robert White serving as the first president of the association.
-The association held its inaugural tournament from October 10th to 14 the same year at Siwanoy Country Club new window in Bronxville.
-James Barnes was the winner of this first PGA Championship.
-However following the events of World War 1, the PGA Championship was cancelled for the next two years and only resumed in 1919.
+The Professional Golfers' Association of America was formally launched on April 10, 1916, with 35 charter members and Robert White serving as the first president of the association.
+The association held its inaugural tournament from October 10 to 14 that same year at Siwanoy Country Club in Bronxville.
+James Barnes won this first PGA Championship.
+However, following the events of World War I, the PGA Championship was canceled for the next two years and resumed only in 1919.

-With a membership totalling to 28,000 professionals, the PGA prides itself in being the world's largest sports organization.
-As the largest body of golfers, the PGA serves to promote the participation and popularity of the sport.
+With a membership totaling 28,000 professionals, the PGA prides itself on being the world's largest sports organization.
+As the largest body of golfers, the PGA serves to promote participation in the sport and its overall popularity.

-The PGA is currently headquartered in Florida and owns several properties which include a museum of golf, training facilities and several golf resorts.
-The services of the association are not limited to professional golfers only but also extended to amateurs and the entire golf industry as a whole.
+The PGA is currently headquartered in Florida and owns several properties, which include a museum of golf, training facilities, and several golf resorts.
+The services of the association are not limited to professional golfers only but also extend to amateurs and the golf industry as a whole.

-In 1954 the PGA Foundation was established to facilitate charitable acts towards the distribution of funds aimed at developing community-level golf.
+In 1954, the PGA Foundation was established to support charitable efforts aimed at developing community-level golf.
 To become a member of the association, however, one is required to go through a series of checks.
 These include a three-level education system made up of seminars and written tests.